trajano/spring-cloud-demo/README.md

 ## Components

 * `gateway` the gateway
+* `jwks-provider` generates JWKS and puts them into Redis.
+There is only a single instance of this.
 * `sample-service` this is a sample service endpoint that exposes HTTP, GRPC and WebSocket endpoints

 ## Opening in IntelliJ